icambron/moment-countdown/README.md

 //from then until now
 moment("1982-05-25").countdown().toString(); //=> '30 years, 10 months, 14 days, 1 hour, 8 minutes, and 14 seconds'

-//accepts a moment, JS Date, ISO-8601 string, or any other single arg taken my Momen's constructor moment("1955-08-21").countdown("1982-05-25").toString(); //=> '26 years, 9 months, and 4 days'
+//accepts a moment, JS Date, ISO-8601 string, or any other single arg taken my Moment's constructor moment("1955-08-21").countdown("1982-05-25").toString(); //=> '26 years, 9 months, and 4 days'

 //also works with the args flipped, like diff()